 Many of the non-native perennials that dominate our landscapes have been widely cultivated for many years in Europe and the United States and have very wide tolerances as to the type of climates they enjoy and their cultural needs in the garden.
 This is in large part because over the years plants that were difficult to grow and propagate using traditional methods disappeared from the trade.

-Many native plant introductions are very new to the gardening public and their cultural needs less understood.
-However, we are already finding that many natives are also easy to grow and propagate and have also become common in gardens across the country.
-Rudbeckia fulgida 'Goldsturm' (although selected by German breeders) is one of this country's most popular native perennials.
+Many native plant introductions are very new to the gardening public, and their cultural needs less understood.
+However, we are already finding that many natives are also easy to grow and propagate, and have become common in gardens across the country.
+For example, Rudbeckia fulgida 'Goldsturm' is one of this country's most popular native perennials.

 Gardening with Native Plants: Moisture Compatibility

 The compatibility of a given native plant to your local area is highly dependent on that plant's need for moisture.
 The amount of precipitation that plants receive in their habitats is a very important piece of cultural information.
 Looking at a precipitation map of the United States the pattern shows us that, in general, as we move west from the eastern seaboard toward California the terrain becomes drier and drier.
 Thus plants native to the various desert regions of the western United States will not be well suited to average garden conditions in moist midwestern or eastern states.
 Ohio.
 However, in my experience, a native plant from Ohio, for example, may do fine in Santa Fe's high desert climate if given enriched soil, sufficient irrigation, and afternoon shade to avoid heat stroke.